Ambassadors and patrons

 Freya, described as one of the UK’s most beloved and interesting contemporary women’s fiction authors, lost a good friend to the disease in 2013.
 In memory of her friend Hannah Berry, who passed away aged 30, Freya is keen to help raise awareness of the disease.

-Good Morning Britain TV presenter Sean Fletcher became an Ambassador in September 2015.
+Good Morning Britain TV presenter Sean Fletcher has supported the charity since September 2015.
 Sean’s mother died of bowel cancer when she was just 54 years old.
 Sean ran the London Marathon in her memory in April 2015 and appeared alongside his wife in ITV’s All Star Mr and Mrs raising an impressive £30,000.